FanaticPythoner/git-brain/README.md

 ## 📜 License

 Brain is licensed under the **GNU General Public License v3.0**.
-See the `LICENSE` file (expected to be in the repository root) for the full license text.
+See the `LICENSE` file for the full license text.